 The resort staff is always ready to help, too.
 The front desk is open 24 hours and can direct you on things to do in Fairbanks during your stay.
-And the complimentary, Around Town Express can take you to Pioneer Park, downtown and Museum of the North.

 As another reminder that this isn’t the wilderness; there are two malls, plus the University of Alaska Fairbanks, within minutes from the hotel.

 |Rates||2 Double Queen Beds // $229|

 |1 Single Queen Bed // $229|

 |Corner Room // $239|